palahsu/ScraperImages/README.md

 `python Scraperimages.py`

-## It's Support Only Google Images!!
+## It's Support Only Google Images!

 ## For more help join Telegram Group: